 As a actor/musician, I approach Feste’s songs as if they were his own original repertoire.
-I also find the songs are more dramatically playable if Feste were inspired to write them from his own life experience, and that his songs is one of his main vehicles to express his perspective (his other main one being his use of wit).
+I find the songs are more dramatically playable if Feste wrote them from his own life experience, and that his music is one of his main vehicles to express his perspective (along with his use of wit).
 I believe that Feste picks his songs specifically for the people who ask him to play.
-When Sir Toby and Sir Andrew call for a love song, he picks “O Mistress Mine”, a song about living in the moment (I am always confused by the mournful compositions of this song – I’ve always read it as a guy trying to convince his love to stay and play).
+When Sir Toby and Sir Andrew call for a love song, he picks “O Mistress Mine”, a song about living in the moment (I am always confused by the mournful compositions of this song – I’ve always read it as a guy trying to convince his love to stay and play, sort of “carpe diem” or, as the kids would say, YOLO).
 The Duke calls for an old antique song that apparently only Feste can sing, “Come Away Death”, which is about as melancholy a lyric as you’ll ever find written.
 Quite a few other songs are referenced in the play (at least five), but the play ends with Feste alone on stage singing “The Wind and the Rain.”

 Here is my surface-level history with this song before getting into my deeper perspective on it:

 The NYU/Libra production was in modern dress, though not explicitly contemporary in setting.
-The second of those productions was mounted in the performance area of an actual bar (where bands and improv shows would normally play).
-As a result of the style and setting, that score needed to have a contemporary, yet timeless feel.
-This was around the time when bands like Mumford and Sons, the Avett Brothers, and Old Crow Medicine Show were becoming popular, and I had been listening to various kinds of folk music for years.
+The Libra production was performed in an actual bar.
+As a result of the style and setting, the score wanted a contemporary, yet timeless feel.
+This was around the time when folk-oriented bands like Mumford and Sons, the Avett Brothers, and Old Crow Medicine Show were popular (or at least finding their way into my own world), and I had been listening to different kinds of folk music for years.
 The score purposefully pulled from a wide range of folk idioms, from Simon and Garfunkel to pseudo-vaudevillian to rockabilly.
-The director and I decided we wanted “The Wind and the Rain” to feel like a true musical finale.
+The director and I wanted “The Wind and the Rain” to feel like a true musical finale.
 We wanted it to have a celebratory feel, to go with the weddings at the end of the play.
 It started with me as Feste singing alone, and by the end the entire company was singing and playing along.